cyrus2281/Real-Typer/README.md

 ## Quick Start:

 create a html container.
-(The children text content will be used as strings if no string is provided)
+(The children text content will be used as strings if no string is provided.)
 ```html
     <div class="typer">
         <p>First Sample Text</p>